vveiln/mpc-solver-approx/README.md

       9. Sanity check:
          1. `W = C * H2, X = C, Y = C * H2 / H1, X : Y = H1 : H2`
          2. `W = G * H1, X = G * H1 / H2, Y = G, X : Y = H1 : H2`

+### Implementation details
+- To avoid using euclidean division with field elements to compute GCD (remainder computation is not supported by MP-SPDZ for field elements), `H1 * W2` is used instead of `LCM(H1, W2)`
+- To avoid overflowing in computation of `X` and `Y`, nothing is used, it overflows.
+To prevent that, you need to either implement real-field conversion (if you want to support sending non-integer values) or (simpler) to restrict sent values to field elements and check that division `W / H2` and `W / H1` will not overflow.
+Good luck (remember, there is no native way to compute a remainder for field elements)!
+- Note that it doesn't include partial transaction computation as a part of the strategy, which would take a lot of the computation for the second strategy (think of proof computations required for ptx)